 As a radiologist, you are the lead professional of the team.
-You often take up a vast amount of time to consult with other professionals, usually through the phone.
+You often take up a vast amount of time to consult with other professionals, usually over the phone.

-- In radiology department, with telemedicine, you can provide your services to other physicians, hospital staff, rehab facilities and nursing homes, radiologist’s groups, and patients, all from the comfort of your office.
+- In the radiology department, with telemedicine, you can provide your services to other physicians, hospital staff, rehab facilities, nursing homes, radiologist groups, and patients, all from the comfort of your office.

-- Radiologists require X-rays, MRIs, CT scans, and other diagnostic imaging services as quickly as possible for their patients which require the trained eye of the radiologist to accomplish.
+- Radiologists require X-rays, MRIs, CT scans, and other diagnostic imaging services as quickly as possible for their patients which requires the trained eye of the radiologist to accomplish.

 - Using special tools, you can interpret images and scans, providing your expertise without being physically present in the hospital, clinic, mobile radiology clinic, or other location that generated the image.

-- Faster response and turnaround allows teleradiology vendors to improve the speed of treatment and quality of care.
+- Faster response and turnaround allow teleradiology vendors to improve the speed of treatment and quality of care.

 - For emergency treatment, teleradiology can improve the amount of time spent under costly ER care.
 While teleradiology cuts costs for hospitals, it should be noted that it also cuts costs for patients and payers.